 Rs.
 5 Lacs and Above

-1% of Sum Insured or Single Occupancy Standard Air-Conditioned Room Charges whichever is higher
+1% of Sum Insured or Single Occupancy Standard AC Room Charges whichever is higher

-These expenses will include nursing care, RMO charges, IV Fluids/Blood transfusion/injection administration charges and similar expenses.
+These expenses will include nursing care, RMO charges, patient’s diet charges, IV Fluids/Blood transfusion/injection administration charges and similar expenses.

-- Charges for accommodation in Intensive Care Unit (ICU)/ Intensive Cardiac Care Unit (ICCU) upto the limits provided below:
+1. Charges for accommodation in Intensive Care Unit (ICU)/ Intensive Cardiac Care Unit (ICCU) up to the limits provided below:

 Limit (Rs.) per day